Updated November 2017

 and Keen Uneek

 Although we picked a cheaper model as out Best Buy winner, it is important to keep in mind that the more expensive models in this review are some of the most durable.
 As with anything, it is true that you get what you pay for.
 With sandals, if you pay a bit more, your footwear may outlast a cheaper model by a year or even two.
-This means that you will avoid having to buy a replacement if you had gone with a cheaper shoe right of the bat.
+This means that you will avoid having to buy a replacement if you had gone with a cheaper shoe right off the bat.

 Although the Chaco

 models were among the most expensive models tested, these shoes have proven to be built to last.
 If you expect to put in a lot of time in your shoes and anticipate rough-and-tumble activities that will test your footwear's durability, considering buying a more expensive model that will hopefully last you longer.
-We recommend the Editors' Choice-winning Bedrock Cairn
+We recommend the Editors' Choice-winning Bedrock Cairn Adventure

 and the Chaco